A Multi-Disciplinary Sensory Approach for Picky & Problem Eaters

 The assessment component of the program makes sure that all physical reasons for atypical feeding development are examined and appropriately treated medically.
 In addition, the SOS approach works to identify any nutritional deficits and develop recommendations appropriate to each individual child’s growth parameters and needs.
 An examination of learning capabilities is performed, and skills across all developmental areas are also assessed as they relate to feeding and the SOS program.

 Food Explorers is for children aged 18 months to 10 years.
-Children in feeding therapy are grouped by age, ability, and food aversions and preferences.
 The program includes parent training, education, and support.

 If you have a child who may benefit from feeding therapy, please contact us for a free consultation.